Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

-### FEATURES TO IMPLEMENT IN THE FUTURE
+### FEATURES TO BE IMPLEMENTED

 * Automated level switching on completing a level, i.e. gaining 7 points on easy or medium level, i.e. on closing Level Up modal.
-* Assign a separate sound for each "step" of Rabbit Run, i.e. 4, 6 or 9 sounds per difficulty level, and assign similar sounds to clicking cards by a player, i.e. a player would be recreating not only the path of the Rabbit Run, but also sound of it.
+* Possible feature: Assign a separate sound for each "step" of Rabbit Run, i.e. 4, 6 or 9 sounds per difficulty level, and assign similar sounds to clicking cards by a player, i.e. a player would be recreating not only the path of the Rabbit Run, but also sound of it.
+* Based on players' response, in case they miss that function, possible feature: Level difficulty info bubble placed over small images of levels swithcing board, placed on the player info board, next to Score window.

 ## TECHNOLOGIES USED